Identification, Images, & Information

 Remarks

 This is a member of the "Alutacea" Group, which includes several very closely related populations that are treated by some authors all as subspecies of S. alutacea, by other authors as all distinct species, but which are most often grouped as several subspecies included within a few species.
-S. obscura is one of the more easily recognized of the group, but is still sometimes difficult to tell from S. alutacea and S. lineata, and it is very closely similar in morphology to S. albolineata.
+S. obscura is one of the more easily recognized of the group, but is still sometimes very difficult to tell from S. alutacea and S. lineata, and it is very closely similar in morphology to S. albolineata.

 See Also